 It was taken over by the York & North Midlands Railway in 1848, after just thirty years of operation.
 During the middle part of the last century the canal fell into disuse and became unnavigable.
 Despite plans in the 1950s to turn it into a dumping ground for chalk sludge, the canal survived, thanks to an active restoration group.

 Pocklington Canal – A Gem in the Landscape has been supported by a grant from the Heritage Lottery Fund.
-Thanks to National Lottery players, we will be restoring Church Bridge and Swing Bridge No 7, restoring the special wildlife habitats along the canal and running a series of exciting community events and activities to showcase the rich heritage of this idyllic rural East Yorkshire canal.
+Thanks to National Lottery players, we are restoring Church Bridge and Swing Bridge No 7, restoring the special wildlife habitats along the canal and running a series of exciting community events and activities to showcase the rich heritage of this idyllic rural East Yorkshire canal.
 For up to date information, read the regular project updates on our blog pages.
+Or see more by following the link below...